jack-chen1688/LinuxSystem/LinuxSysAdminDev.md

  * ```export myvar=hello```
 Answer: export make the variable visible to any process running from the shell.
 A variable exported can be seen by the "env" command.
-If the variable eis not exported, we cannot see in the "env" command.
+If the variable is not exported, we cannot see in the "env" command.
 Also, the variable is only visible to the shell.

 * How many NTP servers would you configure in your local ntp.conf?
 * What does the column 'reach' mean in ```ntpq -p``` output?